vsitpal/personal-website/exampleSite/content/about/_index.md

 `Also, did I say that already?
 I love aircrafts.
 And computer systems.`

 ### Family

 To respect my family's privacy, I prefer not to share specific details about them.
 However, I would like to express how truly blessed I feel to have such a wonderful and loving family.

 ### Spirituality

-I am not a religious person, but I do consider myself spiritual.
-I am a part of a spiritual mission called [Heartfulness (SRCM)](https://heartfulness.org/en/) where there is no religion, just a notion that "*Humanity’s way forward is through the heart*".
-And we meditate.

-I am very fortunate to have my Guide, my Master, whom we lovingly call *Daaji* (Kamlesh D. Patel) supporting and guiding us through all phases of life, both *materialistic and spiritual*, and I consider him a part of my family. 🙂

 While I am not very religious, I embrace a spiritual path that enriches my life.
 I’m a humble member of the [Heartfulness (SRCM)](https://heartfulness.org/en/) community, where our guiding principle is simple yet profound: “Humanity’s way forward is through the heart.”
 Central to this journey is our practice of meditation.